 While BNL does not have bald or golden eagles nesting on site, these birds are occasionally observed visiting the area during migration.
 At times, immature golden eagles have spent several weeks in the area.
 Bald eagles are known to spend long periods of time on the north and south shores of Long Island, and the first documentation of nesting on the island occurred in 2013.

 Since that time, seven additional nesting pairs have been documented on Long Island.
-Bald eagles have been documented on the BNL site and were routinely seen in the vicinity of the STP through much of 2018.
+Bald eagles have been documented on the BNL site and were routinely seen in the vicinity of the STP, National Weather Service, and the cell tower near Building 30 through much of 2019.
+A pair of eagles frequented the osprey nest located on the cell tower in December 2019, suggesting the potential for utilizing the nest, but ultimately the pair did not nest there.
 Further information on bald eagles is presented in Chapter 6.